dansheffler/dtsheffler.com/_posts/2014-07-02-custom-skim-urls.md

 ---
 title: Custom Skim URLs
+tags: [Skim, BibDesk]
+summary: Describes how to set up system-wide OSX urls for each PDF based on bibliographic info.
 ---

 I wanted to be able to link to any page of a PDF in my Markdown